-Finding the right handgun when you're left-handed can be a real challenge—especially in a market dominated by right-hand-friendly firearm designs.
-Although left-handed individuals make up approximately 10–15% of the population, most handgun manufacturers focus on right-handed models due to sheer demand (Craig Boddington).
+Finding the right handgun for left-handed shooters can be a real challenge—especially in a market dominated by right-hand-friendly firearm designs.
+Although left-handed individuals make up approximately 10–15% of the population, most handgun manufacturers focus on right-handed models due to sheer demand.
 That leaves many left-handed shooters tweaking standard pistols with ambidextrous safeties, reversible magazine releases, or custom parts instead of buying left-hand-specific firearms.

 But here’s the good news: modern handgun design has come a long way.
 Manufacturers are offering more ambidextrous options—or at least models that can be easily adapted for left-handed use—without compromising safety, speed, or ergonomics.